VirginiaYonit/VirginiaYonit/README.md

 ### Who I am

 I bring a unique hybrid perspective to Business Intelligence and AI Governance.
-For 25 years, I developed operational rigor and a structured mindset by leading teams and managing complex, high-stakes systems in highly regulated environments (e.g., airport operations).
+For 25 years, I developed operational rigor and a structured mindset by leading teams and managing complex, high-stakes systems in highly regulated environments (e.g., airport operations & hôtellerie).

 Today, I apply that rigor to data.
 My focus is on Functional Analysis, Requirements Engineering, and Compliance-by-Design systems, ensuring that platform capabilities are measurable, reusable, and